Belting up your dog with Clarendon Street Veterinary Surgery

 There is a simple solution to keep you and your dog safe and it’s the same one that’s been a legal requirement for all human passengers for years now – as it has been for dogs – wear a seat belt.

 But, as the team at Clarendon Street Vets is all too aware, not all dogs are suited to a seat belt for a variety of reasons, but there are some alternatives you can consider.
-And our head nurse Anna Forrester has some advice on the best makes of car restraint for your dog when you call 01223 359021 or contact us to ask for more advice.
+And our head nurse Sarah Berry has some advice on the best makes of car restraint for your dog when you call 01223 359021 or contact us to ask for more advice.